pardahlman/RawRabbit/README.md

 ### Granular control for each call

 Add or change properties in the `IPipeContext` to tailor calls for specific type of messages.
-This makes it possible to modifly the topology features for calls, publish confirm timeout, consumer concurrency and much more
+This makes it possible to modify the topology features for calls, publish confirm timeout, consumer concurrency and much more

 ```csharp
 await subscriber.SubscribeAsync<BasicMessage>(received =>